 Frontend and backend protocols

 Vertica uses a message-based protocol for communication between frontends and backends (clients and servers).
 The protocol is supported over TCP/IP sockets.
-This document describes version 3.15 of the protocol.
+This document describes latest version of the protocol.

 For purposes of the protocol, the terms “backend” and “server” are interchangeable; likewise “frontend” and “client” are interchangeable.
 See vertica-python for a frontend implementation reference of the protocol.